The History of

 features at the Banwali, Chanhudaro and Dholavira sites.

-artifacts.
-Remnants of rock cut wells, stepped ponds and
+that held sacred artifacts.
+Remnants of rock cut wells,

-unusual cave temples also came into existence during
+stepped ponds and unusual cave temples also came into

 During this era, King Ashoka, emperor of India, also